House Ethics Committee opens investigation into Matt Gaetz

 "The committee notes the mere fact that it is investigating these allegations, and publicly disclosing its review, does not itself indicate that any violation has occurred, or reflect any judgment on behalf of the committee," the committee said in announcing both probes.
 "No other public comment will be made on this matter in accordance with committee rules."

-Neither Gaetz nor Reed immediately responded to CBS News' request for comment on the investigations.
+Reed did not immediately respond to CBS News' request for comment on the investigations.

 Gaetz, who is refusing to resign, did preemptively ask then-President Trump for a blanket pardon before the ex-president left office, according to two sources familiar with the situation.
 Mr. Trump said in a statement that Gaetz did not ask him for a pardon, but the real estate mogul did not specifically address whether Gaetz had asked anyone else at the White House for a pardon.
 Gaetz has been one of Mr. Trump's most outspoken allies.

-— Sara Cook, Nicole Sganga, Major Garrett, Michael Kaplan, Clare Hymes and Jessica Kegu contributed to this report
+— Sara Cook, Nicole Sganga, Rebecca Kaplan, Major Garrett, Michael Kaplan, Clare Hymes and Jessica Kegu contributed to this report